Omicron: Germany radically restricts PCR testing. What’s the alternative? | DW | 25.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As the omicron wave threatens to overwhelms laboratories in Germany, health officials are limiting COVID PCR testing to two groups of people.
+As the omicron wave threatens to overwhelms laboratories in Germany, health officials are limiting COVID-19 PCR testing to two groups of people.
 Can rapid antigen tests reliably bridge the gap?

 Most people will have to rely on rapid antigen tests now COVID PCR testing has been reduced in Germany

-As omicron case numbers skyrocket and healthcare systems threaten to give way, the German government is changing its COVID testing strategy.
+As omicron case numbers skyrocket and health care systems threaten to give way, the German government is changing its COVID-19 testing strategy.

-Last week, testing laboratories reached 86% full capacity, according to the country's Association of Accredited Laboratories (ALM).
+Last week, testing labs reached 86% of capacity, according to the country's Association of Accredited Laboratories.
 Meanwhile, the German health minister — a trained epidemiologist — predicted that the number of corona infections could reach a high of 600,000 per day by mid-February.

 Until last Saturday, anyone who tested positive via a rapid antigen test (RAT) was told to confirm their positive result via a polymerase chain reaction (PCR) test.

-Now, only medical staff and people considered vulnerable will be eligible for a PCR test, which is considered the most accurate way of diagnosing SARS-CoV-2.
+Now, only medical staff and people considered vulnerable will be eligible for a PCR test.

 With an accuracy nearing 100%, PCR testing is the gold standard for diagnosing SARS-Cov-2.
 It tests the genetic material in a sample, which helps it detect even the tiniest traces of the virus.
 Many official processes require a PCR test result as proof of a positive or negative result, including insurance claims and entry into certain countries.

-But high accuracy demands highly trained laboratory technicians, special equipment, and time — all of which are scarce resources in a rapidly evolving infectious disease pandemic.
+But high accuracy demands highly trained laboratory technicians, special equipment and time — all of which are scarce resources in a rapidly evolving pandemic.

 RATs, on the other hand, take about 15 minutes and can be done by people at home.
 They detect small SARS-CoV-2 viral proteins, called antigens.

-Germany can manage about 430,000 COVID PCR tests per day, compared to almost 1 million a day in the city of Vienna, Austria
+Germany can manage 430,000 PCR tests per day, compared with almost 1 million a day in the city of Vienna, Austria

-A larger, more recent study carried out by the Paul Ehrlich Institute, Germany's federal institute for vaccines and biomedicine, and published in November 2021, found 96 out of 122 rapid antigen tests available were at least 75% accurate.
+A larger, more recent study carried out by the Paul Ehrlich Institute, Germany's federal institute for vaccines and biomedicine, and published in November, found that 96 out of 122 rapid antigen tests available were at least 75% accurate.
 Once again, the rapid tests were found to be far more sensitive to high viral loads.

-Studies investigating the effectiveness of rapid antigen tests in detecting the omicron variant are currently being carried out, said health minister Lauterbach in early January.
+Studies investigating the effectiveness of rapid antigen tests in detecting the omicron variant are currently being carried out, Health Minister Karl Lauterbach said in early January.
 Currently, omicron accounts for about 44% of coronavirus infections in Germany, according to the Robert Koch Institute, the government agency in charge of disease control and prevention.

-As of May 2022, regulation rules will change in Europe, requiring that each company manufacturing coronavirus tests for sale in the continent have their products tested in a laboratory and the results independently verified.
+Starting in May, regulations will change in the European Union, requiring that each company that manufactures coronavirus tests for sale in the EU have its products tested in a laboratory and the results independently verified.
 Currently, RAT manufacturers can self-certify.

-In the US and Australia, strict regulation of RATs has in part led to a short supply of the tests and high costs.
+In the United States and Australia, strict regulation of RATs has in part led to a short supply of the tests and high costs.
 In India, rapid antigen tests are similarly unregulated and often inaccurate, while many other countries in the Global South struggle to stock any at all.

-Without access to PCR testing, many people living in Germany will struggle to fulfill the strict requirements of border entry into other countries and many insurance claims, as well as gain proof of "recovery" status unless the RKI changes its criteria.
+Without access to PCR testing, many people living in Germany will struggle to fulfill the strict requirements of border entry into other countries, as well as to file insurance claims or gain proof of "recovery" status unless the RKI changes its criteria.

-While Germany is rationing its PCR tests, other European countries are ramping up their testing capacities.
+Though Germany is rationing its PCR tests, other EU countries are ramping up their testing capacities.

 According to the RKI, Germany is currently capable of doing about 430,000 PCR tests per day.
-In the UK, which has a similar population size to Germany, the daily PCR testing capacity is reaching about 1 million.
+In the United Kingdom, which has a similar population size to Germany's, the daily PCR testing capacity is reaching about 1 million.
 Denmark, Greece and France are also handling far higher testing numbers.